St. Louis, Mo., May 27, 2010 –

-This year, 148 charities have met all 20 Standards for Charity Accountability
+This year, 143 charities have met all 20 Standards for Charity

-The 15-page guide also indicates which charities have not met the standards, showing which standards they still must meet to qualify for accreditation.
-The guide is available electronically at www.bbb.org
+The 13-page guide also indicates which charities have not met the standards, showing which standards they still must meet to qualify for accreditation.
+The guide is available electronically at www.stlouis.bbb.org

 .
 A printed copy can be obtained by contacting the BBB.

-A committee comprising representatives of corporate foundations and nonprofit organizations oversees and directs the BBB’s Charity Information Service.
-The CIS was developed in 2002 to provide reliable information for consumers to use in making charitable donations.
+The Charity Information Service was developed to provide reliable information for consumers to use in making charitable donations.
 The guide is published twice a year.
-Up-to-date charity reports are always available on the BBB website or by calling (314) 645-3300.
+However, up-to-date charity reports are available on the BBB’s website or by calling (314) 645-3300.

 The BBB offers the following tips to donors: